Greater Philadelphia Philosophy Consortium: Governance

 The Consortium is currently led by a Board of Directors, which consists of one faculty representative from each member institution.
 The Board selects several officers from among these representatives.
 The GPPC also receives support from a Board of Governors, who are a mix of academics and non-academics (doctors, lawyers, business persons, etc.) who share an interest in the public role of philosophy.

-The GPPC operates under the auspices of the Greater Philadelphia Human Studies Council, composed of 15 colleges and universities in the Philadelphia region.
+The GPPC operates under the auspices of the Greater Philadelphia Human Studies Consortium, composed of colleges and universities in the Philadelphia region.
 The Council exists to promote interdisciplinary faculty interaction and development, including the funding of four distinct consortia.

 Member Institutions

 The Philosophy Departments of the following institutions are current members of the GPPC: